Docker+PHP+Nginx: Part 2

 Key Lines:

-add a new system group with a name(stored in parameter "${UID}") and gid(stored in parameter ${GID}), and you can control them through the ".env.dev"
+add a new system group with a name(stored in parameter "${UID}") and gid(stored in parameter ${GID}), and you can control them through the ".env.dev"- You can view more about how to control the variables at part 1

 The writing permission problem: permission denied